 The Basel D-SIB framework allows for appropriate national discretion to accommodate the structural characteristics of a jurisdiction's domestic financial system.
-Notably, although the framework is part of Basel III, unlike Basel III, it specifically applies at the subsidiary / domestic level.
+Notably, although the framework is part of Basel III, unlike Basel III, it specifically applies at the subsidiary / domestic level1.

-Under the Basel D-SIB framework, national authorities are responsible for establishing a methodology for assessing the degree to which banks are systemically important locally, and calibrating the level of an appropriate corresponding HLA requirement, as
+Under the Basel D-SIB framework, national authorities are responsible for establishing a methodology for assessing the degree to which banks are systemically important locally, and calibrating the level of an appropriate corresponding HLA requirement, as well as for applying other policy / supervisory measures appropriate to address risks posed by a D-SIB.

-&lt;sup>1 The Basel III capital adequacy and liquidity standards are stated to be applicable to all internationally active banks on a consolidated basis, but may also be used by supervisors for domestic banks and for any subset of entities that form part of an internationally active bank where this would ensure greater consistency and apply a level playing field between domestic and cross-border banks.
+1 The Basel III capital adequacy and liquidity standards are stated to be applicable to all internationally active banks on a consolidated basis, but may also be used by supervisors for domestic banks and for any subset of entities that form part of an internationally active bank where this would ensure greater consistency and apply a level playing field between domestic and cross-border banks.